chhuang-one/sqxclib/doc/SqApp.md

 ### 4.1 create migration files

-C migration files are created by sqtool, C++ migration files are created by sqtool-cpp.
+C migration files are created by sqtool, C++ migration files are created by sqtool-cxx.
 Each migration file has a instance of SqMigration for migration.

 	To create new database table: